tanakrit-d/sideloading-source-docs/README.md

 ### Build, Sign, Release, Update Source

 Including all of the steps as part of a GitHub workflow action is the most straightforward and integrated solution.
-I'd recommend looking at [build.yml](.github/workflows/build-example.yml).
+I'd recommend looking at the [zsign build.yml](.github/workflows/build-example-zsign.yml) and [ipasign.cc build.yml](.github/workflows/build-example-ipasign.yml) implementations.
-In this example we:
+In these examples we:

 - Decode the `.p12` and `.mobileprovison` base64 encoded GitHub secrets to files
+- Build the `.app`
+- Sign the `Payload`
-- Sign the `.ipa`
+  - You can sign the `.ipa` directly if using `ipasign.cc`
-- Handle signing failures to ensure the `.ipa` is still released
+- Archive to `.ipa`
 - Call the sideloading source update workflow

+The difference between these two examples is:

+- zsign signs the app locally
+- ipasign relies on a webservice

 ### Release Polling